Notes to Plato on Rhetoric and Poetry

 19. Plato’s refusal to carve off a realm of the aesthetic from the ethical may be connected at a deep level to a refusal to treat the beautiful as though it were thinkable separately from the good.
 One of the underpinnings of Plato’s account, that is, may be a metaphysical view.

 20. Ferrari again puts it well: “The poet has a skill all his own: not understanding, but capturing the appearance, the look and feel of human life.
-But just as an image is, or rather should be (in Plato's view), for the sake of its original, the art of image-making is destined to be the helpmate of the art that seeks truth.
+But just as an image is, or rather should be (in Plato’s view), for the sake of its original, the art of image-making is destined to be the helpmate of the art that seeks truth.
 Poetry cannot, so to speak, be trusted on its own, but as the ward of a philosophic guardian can put its talent to good use.”
-See his “Plato and Poetry,” p.
+See Ferrari 1989, p.
 108.

 22. See Rep. 500e-501c (cf. 484c-d) where the philosopher-founder is compared to a painter.
 At 500c2–7 we are told, remarkably, that he “imitates” the Forms, likening himself to them as much as possible.

-23. See Urmson, “Plato and the Poets,” pp. 231-233, for a striking list of quotations to this effect, including the lines from Dylan Thomas quoted at the start of this essay.
+23. See Urmson 1997, pp. 231–233, for a striking list of quotations to this effect, including the lines from Dylan Thomas quoted at the start of this essay.

 27. Scully (2003, p.
 15, n.
 39) notes that Socrates’ first speech is “the only speech in all of Plato where a speaker calls upon the Muses.”.

 28. I am using the Nehamas and Woodruff 1997b translation of the Phaedrus.

 29. By contrast: Plato concludes the Sophist with a series of distinctions intended to isolate and describe the sophist.
 They include the distinction between a speaker who does not know the truth but thinks he does, and a speaker who (rightly) suspects that he does not know the truth but nonetheless pretends to his audience that he does.
 The latter, the sophist, is an “insincere and unknowing” (268c8-9) imitator of the truth.
 It is presupposed in these passages that the sophist has an art (techne).
-Trans. by N. P. White, in Plato: Complete Works.
+See the N. P. White (1997) translation.